2024-2025 Programming

 Fall

 Panel: Disability Aesthetics and Inclusive Pedagogy: Nov.
-14, 2024 (on Teams Link) Pam Patterson (moderator) Sean Lee, Mallory Tolcher.
+14, 2024 Pam Patterson (moderator) Sean Lee, Mallory Tolcher & Student Accommodation and Inclusion at OCAD U: Chelsea Good

 Winter